basho/riak_cs/README.md

-Welcome to Riak CS.
+Welcome to Riak CS or Riak S2.

 # Overview

-Riak CS is an object storage system built on top of Riak.
-It facilitates storing large objects in Riak and presents an S3-compatible interface.
+Riak CS is an object storage system built on top of Riak KV.
+It facilitates storing large objects in Riak KV and presents an S3-compatible interface.
 It also provides multi-tenancy features such as user accounts, authentication, access control mechanisms, and per account usage reporting.